 In the saxophone family you have a number of siblings.

-This afternoon Sax Therapy performs in the Plaza in Old Town during the annual Albuquerque balloon festival.
+This afternoon Sax Therapy performs in Old Town during the annual Albuquerque balloon festival.

 Dressed for this performance in suits, the quys move through their songbook with style.